sanderrouk/wddh-adventure-story/Waterdeep/Factions/Zhentarim.md

 The Black Network has an open recruitment policy.
 Anyone can join.
 Tenacity and loyalty are highly valued (but not essential) traits in new members.

 The Zhentarim is a shadow organization that trades mercenaries and goods (including weapons) for profit.
-It has long sought to gain political influence in Waterdeep, but the strength of the city’s Masked Lords, nobility, and professional guilds makes that difficult.
+It has long sought to gain political influence in [[Waterdeep]], but the strength of the city’s Masked Lords, nobility, and professional guilds makes that difficult.

 The Zhentarim in [[Waterdeep]] is a fractured organization.
 Those who support [[Manshoon]] want to destroy [[Xanathar Guild]] and seize political and economic control of the city.
 Those who oppose [[Manshoon]] want to expose and destroy him before they are themselves apprehended or driven out of the city by the local authorities.